The Beginner’s Guide for How to Use a Cricut Maker

 There are a ton of fun blades available for the Cricut Maker.
 I love my rotary blade.

-(If you use it for both paper and fabric, you might want 2 so that your fabric blade doesn’t get dulled by cutting paper.)
+(If you use it for paper and fabric, you might want two so your fabric blade doesn’t get dull from cutting paper.)

 The knife blade will allow you to cut through thicker materials.